telerik/xaml-docs/getting-started/installation/installation-installing-from-nuget-wpf.md

 * Follow steps 4 and 5 from the [Using the Telerik NuGet Server]({%slug installation-installing-from-nuget-wpf%}#using-the-telerik-nuget-server) section.
 In the last step set your local folder as a package source.

 >tip Additionally, you can create a private NuGet Feed and deploy the Telerik NuGet packages there - for more details refer to [this blog post](http://blogs.telerik.com/careypayette/posts/13-03-11/power-your-projects-with-telerik---now-with-the-convenience-of-nuget).

+You can also have a look at the following video which demonstrates how you can add the Telerik NuGet Feed to your NuGet Package Sources:

+<iframe width="800" height="400" src="https://www.youtube.com/embed/c3m_BLMXNDk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture; fullscreen"></iframe>

 ## Installing Latest Internal Build NuGet Packages

-You can install and test the Latest Internal Build (LIB) dlls provided on a weekly basis, via the Nuget Package Manager.
+You can install and test the Latest Internal Build (LIB) dlls provided on a weekly basis, via the NuGet Package Manager.
 The LIB nugets are __available only as .nupkg files__ that can be downloaded from your telerik.com account.
 This means that you will need to create a [local package source](#using-a-local-package-source) and copy the files there.
 You __cannot__ download LIB dlls via the online Telerik nuget server (https://nuget.telerik.com/nuget), because they are not available there.

-When you set up the package source and place the NuGet files there, you can find them in the Nuget Package Manager.
+When you set up the package source and place the NuGet files there, you can find them in the NuGet Package Manager.
 To see the LIB packages you will need also to check the __Include prerelease__ option.
 The LIB packages have the __-hotfix__ postfix in the version field.

 ![](images/Common_InstallingFromNuGet_10_wpf.png)